If you're looking to find a used car for sale or a new car, chances are you won't say no to a good car deal.

 We've chosen a Puma Titanium, which is the entry-level trim, to keep the monthly cost low.
 For added convenience, Ford has lots of new Puma models waiting in stock, meaning you could be behind the wheel of a brand-new car in just a week.

-The Audi Q4 e-tron is a posh and practical electric SUV crammed with technology, and, for extra peace of mind, it comes with an excellent battery range.
 This S Line 40 model benefits from an Audi deposit contribution of £7750, which helps drop monthly payments down to £509 over a four-year PCP deal with a 6.9% APR.
 The mileage limit is a useful 10,000 per year, too.

 The Nissan Qashqai is one of the UK's best-selling cars, and the head-turning facelift of the current model makes it one of the most distinctive.
 The new look doesn't come at the cost of the big reason it's so popular as a family SUV though, as features like fold-flat rear seats and wide rear door openings are all present and correct.
-This deal is for a Qashqai N-Connecta with 5.49% APR and a £2500 towards your deposit, while Nissan offers varying deposit contributions and APR depending on the model.

 If you're shopping for small cars, then the Suzuki Swift is definitely worthy of consideration.
 Even the entry-level model has all the equipment you need, the interior has been treated to a big upgrade compared with its predecessor, and it's even really quite good fun to drive.
 The zero deposit option means a 48-month deal at 5.9% APR with a £500 deposit contribution, but if you can afford a deposit, there's a 24-month 0% APR option with repayments as low as £109 a month.

 The Skoda Elroq is the firm's latest EV and the smaller sibling to the Enyaq.
-The Elroq is perfect for small families, and boasts a great range, loads of interior space and is even pretty fun to drive.
+The Elroq is perfect for small families as it has loads of interior space, it's pretty fun to drive and boasts a great range, especially now you can get the larger 82kWh battery in the cheaper SE L trim.

 Skoda is offering a choice of PCP deals on the Elroq.

-There's a £2750 deposit contribution on a four-year 6.4% APR deal at £322 a month, or 0% APR over a 36-month term.
-There's a generous 10,000-mile annual limit, too, and we're featuring the entry-level Elroq SE 50 here.
+There's a £2750 deposit contribution on a four-year 6.4% APR deal, making an SE L 85 £365 a month, or 0% APR over a 36-month term.
+There's a generous 10,000-mile annual limit, too, and we're featuring the Elroq SE L 85 here as it's the cheapest way to get the long-range battery.
 You can also pick up the car's first two services for a flat fee of £199.

 The Ford Explorer might not be as familiar a name in the UK as it is over in the States.
-But the VW ID.4-based Explorer sold here bares no relation to the one sold in the UK either.
+But the VW ID.4-based Explorer sold here bares no relation to the one sold in the US either.
 Our electric Explorer is a family SUV that can be had in three trims, Style, Select and Premium and three powertrains.

 Keep me updated by email with the latest advice, news and offers from heycar.